 159 Wallace Hall

 Jennifer Jennings studies racial, socioeconomic, and gender disparities in educational and health outcomes.
-A Princeton alumna who majored in the Woodrow Wilson School and received a certificate in Teacher Prep., she returned to Princeton in 2017 as faculty in the Department of Sociology and the Woodrow Wilson School.
+A Princeton alumna who majored in the Woodrow Wilson School of Public and International Affairs and received a certificate in Teacher Prep., she returned to Princeton in 2017 as faculty in the Department of Sociology and the Princeton School of Public and International Affairs.
 She recieved a Ph.D. in Sociology from Columbia University and served on the faculty at New York University.

 John Work Garrett Professor in Politics